 Here are the steps to add a case in Dynamics 365:

 1. Using the Top Navigation bar, select the Service module.

 2. On the Top Navigation Bar make sure that the Cases section is selected.

-  3. On the Command Bar, click New Case and this will open a new Case window.
+3. On the Command Bar, click New Case and this will open a new Case record.

 4. Fill out the appropriate information in the Case window.
-The required

-  fields on the case form are Title (name of the case), Customer (look up to

-  select the associated account in CRM), and Owner (defaults to the person who

-  created the case, but can be changed)
+The required fields on the case form are Case Title (name of the case), Customer (look up to select the associated account or contact record in CRM), and Owner (defaults to the person who created the case, but that can be changed)

 5. When the Case information is complete, click “Save & Close”

-  6. The Case will stay open and it can be assigned to a user, team or added

-  to a queue to be worked on.
+6. The Case will stay active and it can be assigned to a user, team or added to a queue to be worked on.

-  Once the case is created, activities can be tracked and linked back to the

-  case.
-If time is being tracked within the activities, CRM will roll up and

-  total the time recorded in those activities so that the time can be used for

-  reporting and analytical purposes.
-All activities must be completed before

-  the case can be resolved.
+Once the case is created, activities can be tracked and linked back to the case.
+If time is being tracked within the activities, CRM will roll up and total the time recorded in those activities so that the time can be used for reporting and analytical purposes.
+All activities must be completed before the case can be resolved.